tomartisan/native_ios_startkit/README.md

-# osboot
+# FastApp
-a scaffold for ios and os x develop
+The scaffold for ios and os x develop